knowledgeboard/knowledgeboard.github.io/templates/blog.md

 targeting the area which I felt and they actually made it much better!

 Also did some more exercises, pushups and etc.

+### 2024-06-21 10:28

+It's mum's birthday today!
+Work stalling my progress with magnets.

+### 2024-06-23 10:28

+An. is here!
+Some fun/golf/shop today, some longer trip tomorrow.
+What a trip for her to get here! xD